Access Workspace Settings

 - Time Conversion Factor – LiquidPlanner makes an assumption for each workspace of what one day (or really one work day) means in terms of hours.
 This conversion factor defaults to 8 hours and should be set once and left alone.
-If you do change this value it will not affect your schedule but it will affect the size of your estimates if you are using hours as units.
+If you do change this value, it will affect the size of your existing estimates and your logged time if you are using hours as units.
 For example, if you set the conversion factor to 4 hours = 1 day and you had previous estimates based on 8 hours = 1 day, then you will see your hourly estimates get smaller.
 In the 4=1 case, if you had an 8 hour task it would become a 4 hour task.
-This is because under the hood, LiquidPlanner stores estimates as days (or fractional days).
+This is because under the hood, LiquidPlanner stores estimates and logged time on tasks as days (or fractional days).

 - Magnetism On/Off Checkbox – Magnetism is an optional behavior that affects the display order of packaged tasks in the project folder.
 In workspaces created before June 16, 2012 magnetism is turned on by default.
 In workspaces created since that date, magnetism is turned off by default.

 You can magnetize packaged tasks by checking this box in Workspace Settings:

 When magnetism is turned on, tasks in the project folders are displayed in the order that reflects their physical scheduling order:

 - We start with Tasks 1-3, listed in that order and none of them packaged.

 - Then we package Task 2 into ASAP.
 With Magnetism turned off, Task 2 stays put in the same position in the project folder.